pints-team/pints/README.md

 ## Installing PINTS

-The latest release of PINTS can be installed without downloading (cloning) the git repository, by opening a console and typing
+The latest release of PINTS can be installed with `pip`, by opening a console and typing

 ```
 $ pip install --upgrade pip